mjmcnelis/iS3D2/README.md

 ## Running the code

-The default makefile in `src/cpp/GNUmakefile` uses the g++ compiler, which is what we use for particle sampling.
+The default makefile `src/cpp/GNUmakefile` uses the g++ compiler, which is what we use for particle sampling.

-To compile and run iS3D, do either
+To compile and run iS3D, do

     sh particlization.sh

 The results from the simulation are stored in `results`.

-To parallelize the continuous Cooper-Frye formula on OpenMP, edit the makefile to use the icpc compiler with the -qopenmp flag.
+To parallelize the continuous Cooper-Frye formula on OpenMP, edit the makefile to use the icpc compiler with the qopenmp flag.
 Then compile and run iS3D on `X` threads by doing

     sh cleanMakeCPU.sh
     sh runCPU.sh X